GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 The memo accuses former officials who approved the surveillance applications -- a group that includes former FBI Director James B. Comey, his former deputy Andrew McCabe, former deputy attorney general Sally Yates and current Deputy Attorney General Rod J. Rosenstein -- of signing off on court surveillance requests that omitted key facts about the political motivations of the person supplying some of the information, Christopher Steele, a former intelligence officer in Britain.
 The memo says Steele "was suspended and then terminated as an FBI source for what the FBI defines as the most serious of violations -- an unauthorized disclosure to the media of his relationship with the FBI."
 The FBI Agents Association on Friday said that agents "have not, and will not, allow partisan politics to distract us from our solemn commitment to our mission."
 The full statement: The men and women of the FBI put their lives on the line every day in the fight against terrorists and criminals because of their dedication to our country and the Constitution.
 The American people should know that they continue to be well-served by the world's preeminent law enforcement agency.
 FBI Special Agents have not, and will not, allow partisan politics to distract us from our solemn commitment to our mission.

-partisan politics (Score:4, Insightful)
+partisan politics (Score:5, Insightful)

 The memo's so short, its interesting they choose not to reprint it instead of trying to add their spin to it.